Nesasio/Frequency-and-Power-Prediction-System/README.md

 # Frequency and Power Prediction System
 Frequency and Power Prediction System is a forecasting tool made with [MATLAB](https://www.mathworks.com/products/matlab.html) to help in predicting frequency of the electrical grid and the scheduled power generation of the power plant.
-The real time frequency data, scheduled power data and actual power data is extracted from [UP load despatch centre](https://www.upsldc.org/real-time-data) website.
+The real time frequency data, scheduled power data and actual power data is extracted from [UP load despatch centre](https://www.upsldc.org/real-time-data).

 ![Image](https://github.com/Nesasio/Scheduled-Power-Prediction-System/assets/110229836/1580873a-3168-4ea5-afea-554567a9e657)
 *Prediction System User Interface*